 During summer months the village gets very busy and congested – as such parking spaces are limited.
 The main parking area is a manned National Trust Car Park ( Nearest Post Code LL53 8DA) where a small fee is applicable. *National Trust Members are exempt from the parking fee, but MUST have their National Trust Card in order to take advantage of the exemption*

 The beach access point for previous seasons (between Ty Newydd Pub & The Church, pictured below) is no longer to be used.
 Beach access is now via the

 National Trust Car Park.
 Access to the beach is at the far end of the car park.

 We would still advise the use of a 4X4 vehicle or Tractor to ensure successful launching.
 Use of a 2WD vehicle is AT YOUR OWN RISK, and you should assess the beach conditions carefully to ensure you do not get your vehicle stuck.

 Once you have launched your craft you can leave your trailer on the beach if not obstructing others from launching.
 You must not park your vehicle in front of, or on the beach access point.
 Vehicles must be parked in the nearby car park as mentioned previously.

 As mentioned above, Bardsey Island is just around the point from Aberdaron.
-It is Very Important that you take extreme care if venturing towards this Island because the Bardsey Sound (The stretch of water between the Island and the Mainland) has extremely strong cross currents and should not really be entered without prior experience of this water, or after seeking advice from one of the beach wardens.
+It is Very Important that you take extreme care if venturing towards this Island.
+Bardsey Sound (The stretch of water between the Island and the Mainland) has extremely strong cross currents and should not really be entered without prior experience of this water, or after seeking advice from one of the beach wardens.

 (Ordnance Survey Ref : OS 175264)